Registers a trigger on a table.

 CREATE TRIGGER myTrigger ON myTable USING 'org.apache.cassandra.triggers.InvertedIndex'

 In Cassandra 2.1, you can need to enclose trigger names that use uppercase characters in single quotation marks.
-The actual logic that makes up the trigger can be written in any Java (JVM) language and exists outside the database.
+The logic comprising the trigger can be written in any Java (JVM) language and exists outside the database.
 The Java class in this example that implements the trigger is named org.apache.cassandra.triggers and defined in an Apache repository.
-You place the trigger code in a lib/triggers subdirectory of the Cassandra installation directory, it loads during cluster startup, and exists on every node that participates in a cluster.
-The trigger defined on a table fires before a requested DML statement occurs, which ensures the atomicity of the transaction.
+The trigger defined on a table fires before a requested DML statement occurs to ensures the atomicity of the transaction.

 Cassandra 2.1.1 and later supports lightweight transactions for creating a trigger.
 Attempting to create an existing trigger returns an error unless the IF NOT EXISTS option is used.
 If the option is used, the statement is a no-op if the table already exists.